bassamanator/Sovol-SV06-firmware/README.md

 ### Download Klipper Configuration

+1. Download [printer-skr-mini-e3-v3.cfg](./printer-skr-mini-e3-v3.cfg) and rename it to `printer.cfg`.
+This is the *only* `printer.cfg` that you will be using.
+Anytime there is a reference to `printer.cfg`, you will use this `printer.cfg` that you just saved/renamed.
-Follow the instructions found in the [Download Klipper Configuration](https://github.com/bassamanator/Sovol-SV06-firmware#download-klipper-configuration) section and onwards.
+2. Follow the instructions found in the [Download Klipper Configuration](https://github.com/bassamanator/Sovol-SV06-firmware#download-klipper-configuration) section and onwards. 💡 *Remember to use the `printer.cfg` that you saved in step 1*.

 # Sources